|Electrostatic Force||Diffusion Field||Extracellular Circulation|

 The advantage of skull electrodes is that we can make them large, without disrupting the flow of current in the brain.
 Thus they are a good choice for ground electrodes.
 The disadvantage of the skull electrode is that we cannot make it small.
 Even if we make contact with the skull at a single point, the voltage at this point will be the average of an area of the brain with diameter roughly equal to the thickness of the skull.
 If we make contact with the skin, we must add the thickness of the skin also.
 Another disadvantage of the skull electrode is that the conductors are on the outside of the bone, in excellent electrical contact with the skin and the muscles that move the skin.
 Thus these conductors are sensitive to potentials generated by movements such as chewing and scratching.

 Suppose we have a current flowing out of the soma of a neuron.
 This current might be the capacitive current that flows away from the soma membrane in the milliseconds leading up to activation.
-If we want to calculate the electrical potential required to drive this current away from the soma, we need to know the effective resistance to such current flow presented by the brain tissue around the neuron.
-Thus we define the external impedance of the soma in the same way we define the external impedance of a small sensing electrode combined with a bulk grounding electrode.
+If we want to calculate the electrical potential required to drive this current away from the soma, we need to know the impedance to such current flow presented by the brain tissue around the neuron.
+We define the external impedance of the soma in the same way we define the impedance of a small sensing electrode combined with a bulk grounding electrode.
 We imagine the neuron at the center of a large volume of brain tissue, and we assume that the far reaches of the brain are connected to our electrical ground.

 Z = τ Ln(d/a)/2π.